chengggkk/century-pay/README.md

     ![faucet](./assets/cp-faucet.gif)

 ### `/sender`

--   Description: Get all of the result of transactions of sending money and give users a blockscout link to check the transaction.
+-   Description: Get all of the result of transactions for sending money and give users a blockscout link to check the transaction.
 -    ![faucet](./assets/cp-faucet.gif)

 ### `/receiver`

-### `/sender`

-- Description: Get all the results of transactions for sending money and provide users with a Blockscout link to check the transaction.
+- Description: Get all the results of transactions for getting money and provide users with a Blockscout link to check the transaction.
 - ![faucet](./assets/cp-faucet.gif)